-Although I don’t mention it on social media, sports training has been part of my life for many years.
-Because sports training has become a thing on social media and spreads via models that set new standards for a new generation of enthusiasts, I wanted to take a critical look at it.
+Although I rarely mention it, sports training has been part of my life for many years.
+Because I’ve noticed a recent surge of fitness and sports influencers on social media who are setting new standards for a whole generation of enthusiasts, it felt relevant to take a look at it.

 When we talk about sports training, people usually think of bodybuilding.
-The main reason being that enthusiasm for sports training began with its popularization at the end of the 70s.
-If Arnold Schwarzenegger comes to mind to anyone referring to bodybuilding, bodybuilding is more than a century old, with names like Eugen Sandow, Charles Atlas, Steve Reeves, Frank Zane, Dorian Yates, Ronnie Coleman, Jay Cutler, and Phil Heath.
+The main reason is that fitness and sports training began with bodybuilding’s popularization at the end of the 70s.
+And it’s funny to know that if Arnold Schwarzenegger comes to anyone’s mind referring to bodybuilding, many people already vowed their lives to weight lifting more than 70 years prior, like Eugen Sandow or Charles Atlas.

-And, from Sandow to Heath, bodies have never ceased to evolve, creating new standards for the perfect physique.
+From Eugen Sandow to a contemporary like Phil Heath, bodies have never ceased to evolve, creating new standards for the perfect physique.

-Thanks to algorithms, their contents become highly viral, making it impossible to miss.
-Especially for someone interested in sports training or nutrition.
+Thanks to algorithms, their content becomes viral, making it impossible to miss for someone interested in sports training or nutrition.
 But it would be unfair to attribute the phenomenon to fitness and bodybuilding influencers alone.

 There was also a strong push coming from the entertainment industry.
-Notably Hollywood, that made billions from superhero movies in the 2010s.
-Remember the countless actors’ transformations over a few months of training and a diet made of “chicken, rice, and broccoli”?
+Notably, Hollywood, which made billions from superhero movies in the 2010s.
+Don’t you remember those actors’ transformations over a few months of training and a diet made of “chicken, rice, and broccoli”?

 The once-marginalized over-muscled body became in less than a decade a new norm in the minds of young sports enthusiasts.
 And any critical content is not likely to curb the influence of these models on the millions of gym newcomers.

-One can only be alarmed by the fact that more and more beginners and amateurs are taking PEDs.
-In a society that devotes more and more attention to performance, health is becoming less a concern.
-It shouldn’t be a surprise when business culture meets with the sports world.
-But we should feel concerned when it shapes our leisure time as well as our personal lives.
+One can only be alarmed that more and more sports enthusiasts are taking PEDs.
+In a society that places so much emphasis on performance, it is not surprising that business culture and practices infuse the sports lifestyle.
+But we should be very concerned that it shapes our personal lives.